 Joe is a native of Menominee, MI.
 As a young man, no one trusted him to prepare a dish for family get-togethers.
 Instead, he was set with the task of finding the wine.
 Joe took this very seriously, learning about food and wine pairing, oh and he did a lot of sampling.

 Joe is a graduate of UW-Green Bay receiving his BS in Pre-Medicine.
 After wasting most of his career in radio, he is finally using that biology and chemistry for something worthwhile.

 In June, 2014 Falling Waters Winery was opened in Crivitz, WI.
-Thunder Mountain Oil House and Specialty Foods opens for business in March 2015 and Callow Distilling Company opens for business in May 2015.
+Thunder Mountain Oil House and Specialty Foods brands were launched in March 2015 and are carried at both wineries and Forgotten Fire Brewing Company products will launch in 2016.
+Callow Distilling Company has plans to open in the future.
 The Callows thank you for your interest in their businesses and look forward to serving you.